bradyhouse/house/fiddles/compass/fork.md

     FIDDLE.SH
     FIDDLE-FORK.SH
     FIDDLE-INDEX.SH
-    09-28-16
+    09-29-16
     Done.
-All "aurelia" fiddles have been re-indexed.
+All "compass" fiddles have been re-indexed.
     Done.
-The "../../fiddles/aurelia/fiddle-0100-Fork" directory has been initialized.
+The "../../fiddles/compass/fiddle-0100-Fork" directory has been initialized.

-Note, when an `aurelia` fiddle is `forked`, the `fiddle.sh index aurelia` command is automatically initiated.
-This command will add a reference to the fiddle to the root aurelia [index.html](index.html) page.
+Note, when a `compass` fiddle is `forked`, the `fiddle.sh index compass` command is automatically initiated.
+This command will add a reference to the fiddle to the root compass [index.html](index.html) page.